Specialist, Health Promotions (SE #1819-97)

 - Develop and effectively utilize timelines and work plans to ensure completion of program deliverables.

 - Explore opportunities to connect and enhance collaborations throughout the Lung Association.

 - Contribute to quarterly progress reports and monthly reporting of grant activities.

-- Provide outreach, programmatic, and fund development support for St. Paul office events, such as the Lung Force Expo, Fight for Air Climb, Oxygen Ball and other related activities.
+- Provide outreach, programmatic, fund development support for office events, such as lung cancer workshop, LUNG FORCE Walk, Conference, and other related activities.

-- Provide support for annual report, awards, grants and other activities as assigned.
+- Provide support for annual report, awards, grants and other activities assigned.

 - Minimum 1 year of experience developing and implementing community awareness, education, and programs specifically related to areas of public health.

 - Prior experience in public health, community relations, public policy, and/or advocacy.